june-in-exile/will/README.md

 Check the foundry's README.md for the detailed instructions.

 ## TODO list
-- [ ] Add frontend function that to calls onchain-create2 functions (`predictTestament`).
+- [ ] Update `Testament.sol` to use permit2 for token transfer.
 - [ ] Write the circom circuit for ZKP.
 - [ ] Fix IPFS uploading problem.
-- [ ] Integrate the backend/frontend procedures.
+- [ ] Scale the testament functions to multiple beneficiaries.
-  1. Calculate address of the contract using `predictTestament` and append to testament.
-  2. Generate the signature for permit2 and append to testament.
-  3. Encrypt the testament.